nma76/jBot/README.md

 ﻿# jBOT, TwitterBot
 This is my implementation of a Twitter-bot, written in c# (NET Core 3), that looks for hashtags and response to them with defined actions.

+Make sure you have a Twitter account with APi communication enabled.
+You will also need your secrets and tokens.
+Read more at https://developer.twitter.com.

 ## Projects
 ### jBot.Lib
 Contains all logic for the actual twitter communictaion.
 Implement your own actions by modifying Capabilities.cs and ActionHandler.cs.